grammyjs/website/site/docs/advanced/transformers.md

 Looking at the type signature of `Transformer` ([grammY API Reference](https://doc.deno.land/https/deno.land/x/grammy/mod.ts#Transformer)), we can see how it reflects that.
 Note that `Opts<M>` refers to the payload object that has to match the given method, and that `ReturnType<Telegram[M]>` is the return type of the invoked method.

-The last invoked transformer function is a built-in caller that does things like JSON serialization of certain fields, and eventually calling `fetch`.
+The last invoked transformer function is a built-in caller that does things like JSON serialisation of certain fields, and eventually calling `fetch`.

 There is no equivalent of a `Composer` class for transformer functions because that's probably overkill, but if you need it, you can write your own.
 PR welcome! :wink: